AdaGold/viewing-party/README.md

 1. The first four tests are about a `create_movie()` function.

-In `main.py`, there should be a function named `create_movie`.
+In `party.py`, there should be a function named `create_movie`.
 This function should...

 - take three parameters: `title`, `genre`, `rating`
-- If those there attributes are truthy, then return a dictionary.
+- If those three attributes are truthy, then return a dictionary.
 This dictionary should...
   - Have three key-value pairs, with specific keys
   - The three keys should be `"title"`, `"genre"`, and `"rating"`
   - The values of these key-value pairs should be appropriate values
 - If `title` is falsy, `genre` is falsy, or `rating` is falsy, this function should return `None`

-2. The next test is about a `add_to_watched()` function.
+2. The next two tests are about an `add_to_watched()` function.

-In `main.py`, there should be a function named `add_to_watched`.
+In `party.py`, there should be a function named `add_to_watched`.
 This function should...

 - take two parameters: `user_data`, `movie`
-  - the value of `user_data` will be a dictionary with a key `"watched"`, and a value `[]`
+  - the value of `user_data` will be a dictionary with a key `"watched"`, and a value which is a list of dictionaries representing the movies the user has watched
-    - This represents that the user has no movies in their watched list
+    - An empty list represents that the user has no movies in their watched list
   - the value of `movie` will be a dictionary in this format:
     - ```python
       {